Lisa Marie Varon

-Lisa Marie Varon (née Sole; born February 10, 1971) is an American retired fitness competitor, bodybuilder and semi-retired professional wrestler best known for her tenure with WWE under the ring name Victoria and her time spent as an Impact Wrestling Knockout under the ring name Tara.
-Varon held both companies woman's championships on several occasions.
+Lisa Marie Varon (née Sole; born February 10, 1971) is an American retired professional wrestler, fitness competitor and bodybuilder.
+She is signed to WWE under a legends contract, having competed for the promotion under the ring name Victoria.
+She is also known for her tenure in Total Nonstop Action Wrestling (TNA), under the ring name Tara.
+Varon held both companies women's championships on many occasions.

 Varon began competing in fitness competitions and won ESPN2's Fitness America Series in 1997.
 In 1999, she placed second at a fitness event in New York City to earn her International Federation of BodyBuilders (IFBB) Professional Fitness Card.
 Varon met World Wrestling Federation (WWF) performer Chyna, who encouraged her to become a professional wrestler.
 She trained in the WWF's developmental territories for three years before moving to the main roster to compete full-time under the ring name Victoria.

 Varon had her first television appearance at WrestleMania 2000, where she portrayed one of The Godfather's "Hos".
 She debuted in June 2002 and was pushed to win the WWE Women's Championship, a title she would go on to hold twice in her wrestling career.
 After leaving WWE in 2009, Varon debuted in TNA later that year as Tara.
 In TNA, she became a five-time TNA Knockouts Champion, making her a seven-time Women's Champion overall.
 She was also a one-time TNA Knockouts Tag Team Champion, with Brooke Tessmacher, collectively known as TnT.

 Early life

-Varon was born in San Bernardino, California, to a Puerto Rican father (who is a Vietnam veteran) and a Korean-born Turkish mother who worked as a singer in Japan.
+Varon was born in San Bernardino, California, to a Puerto Rican father (who is a Vietnam veteran) and a Korean-born Tatar mother who worked as a singer in Japan.
 She grew up with three older brothers, all of whom became amateur wrestlers, with her oldest brother, Bobby, winning a gold medal at the 1983 Pan American Games.
 Varon attended Eisenhower High School in Rialto, California.
 During high school, she was active in cheerleading, a sport in which she competed since the sixth grade.

 During her senior year in high school, she was nationally recognized by the National Cheerleading Association, earning an All-American award and being chosen to cheer at half-time of the NFL 1989 Pro Bowl, alongside 70 other women.
 She participated in track and field events in the ninth grade.
 After graduating, she studied biology at the University of California, Los Angeles and she studied medicine at Loma Linda University, with the intent on becoming a physician.
 She worked as a human tissue coordinator at the Inland Eye and Tissue Bank in Redlands, California, where she was involved in the process of organ donation.